syncfusion-content/blazor-docs/blazor/smart-textarea/getting-started.md

 ---
 layout: post
-title: Getting Started with Blazor Smart TextArea Component | Syncfusion
+title: Getting Started with Blazor Smart TextArea | Syncfusion
 description: Checkout and learn here all about Getting started with Syncfusion Blazor Smart TextArea component in Blazor Server App and more.
 platform: Blazor
 control: Smart TextArea